Investment Frequently Asked QuestionsApr 06, 2020

 I am a foreign national who travels to Miami frequently.
 Can I open an account with you?

-Yes if you have a US taxpayer ID and a US address and bank account. we can.
+Yes, if you have a US taxpayer ID and a US address and bank account.
+If not, then no.

 Do you do IRA rollovers?

 Yes.
 An IRA rollover means that you are moving money out of your qualified plan at work due to some triggering event – usually your separation from service with that employer.
 You do a tax-free rollover of the qualified plan balance to your individual retirement account.
 This should be undertaken with care, as employer-sponsored plans may have features not available in IRAs – specifically loan provisions and availability of withdrawals from an employer-sponsored plan at age 55 without a 10% penalty – which is 4 ½ years earlier than from an IRA.

 That depends upon all of the factors mentioned in the first question above.
 The IRA can be invested in financial assets: stocks, bonds, mutual funds, CDs, and money markets.
 IRAs cannot hold life insurance.
 Also, an investor cannot margin securities nor trade options within an IRA.